A proximal method for composite minimization: A Proximal Descent Algorithm

 for all $r$ sufficiently large.
-(If this were not true, we could use an outer semicontinuity argument based on \cite[Theorem~8.7]{Roc98} to deduce that $\partial^{\infty} h (\bar c) \cap \mbox{\rm Null}(\nabla c(\bar x)^*)$ is nonempty, thus violating the transversality condition \eqnok{cq}.)
+(If this were not true, we could use an $h$-attentive outer semicontinuity argument based on \cite[Proposition~8.7]{Roc98} to deduce that $\partial^{\infty} h (\bar c) \cap \mbox{\rm Null}(\nabla c(\bar x)^*)$ contains a nonzero vector, thus violating the transversality condition \eqnok{cq}.)
 Hence, we can apply the chain rule and deduce that there are multiplier vectors $v_r$ such that \eqnok{eq:hxmopt.r} is satisfied, that is,